PCA America’s Study of School-Based Child Sexual Abuse Prevention Laws

 Child sexual abuse is a serious, preventable public health issue.
-PCA America is funded by the Centers for Disease Control and Prevention (CDC) to evaluate CSA laws across the U.S. We are partnering with the National Conference of State Legislatures and EnoughAbuse on this project.
+PCA America is funded by the Centers for Disease Control and Prevention (CDC) to study U.S. child sexual abuse prevention laws.
+We seek to understand if these laws are reducing child sexual abuse and keeping kids safe.
+Together, we can create safe school environments for children and prevent child sexual abuse.

 State School-Based Child Sexual Abuse Prevention Laws

-We collected different laws about child sexual abuse in school.
+We collected and summarized relevant laws about child sexual abuse prevention in schools.

 Aims of the Project

 For this project, we created a research-practice-policy partnership (RPPP) (Aim A1).
+The RPPP includes people with different experiences, like survivor advocates.
 The RPPP guides the research process from beginning to end, including the evaluation questions.
-The RPPP includes people with different experiences, like survivor advocates.
+In Phase 1 of this project we:

 In Phase 1 of this project we: